There are many reasons why your organization should participate in the MUCP:

 Resources for Projects

-Each project will consist of 3-5 students, each working approximately 10 hours per week for about 26 weeks.
+Each project will consist of a team of 3-5 students, each working approximately 10 hours per week for about 26 weeks.

 The Client is expected to spend about 1-2 hours per week to support the project from September to March.
 This support includes timely access to any data essential for completing the project.
 The specific details and scope of the project are discussed in an initial meeting in September with the student team, faculty supervisor, and appropriate subject matter experts.